-Prerequisites: High school Algebra I, Geometry, and Algebra II with an appropriate mathematics placement score or a C or higher in MTH 112 (S if taken as pass/fail)
+Prerequisites: Appropriate mathematics placement score or a C or higher in MTH 112.

 MTH 115: PRECALCULUS ALGEBRA & TRIGONOMETRY

 This course is a one semester combination of Precalculus Algebra and Precalculus Trigonometry intended for superior students.
 The course covers the following topics: the algebra of functions (including polynomial, rational, exponential, and logarithmic functions), systems of equations and inequalities, quadratic inequalities, and the binomial theorem, as well as the study of trigonometric (circular functions) and inverse trigonometric functions, and includes extensive work with trigonometric identities and trigonometric equations, vectors, complex numbers, DeMoivre's Theorem, and polar coordinates.